 WASHINGTON – As Senate Democrats advance a reconciliation package that has been stripped of any funding for child care, new analysis of all 50 states from First Five Years Fund (FFYF) shows that the existing patchwork of federal and state early learning and care programs only reaches a fraction of income-eligible families.
 In some states, including Michigan, Ohio, Indiana, Colorado, and Utah, less than 10% of eligible families are reached by the child care subsidy program that relies on both state and federal funding.

 “Underinvestment in what is clearly a key pillar of America’s economy has held back too many families for far too long.
 These critical programs fall far short in reaching the populations they’re intended to serve, while also leaving out the significantly greater number of families who don’t qualify but still can’t afford the care options they need,” said FFYF Executive Director Sarah Rittling.
-“Senate Democrats must not fail the women and families who are relying on them by leaving child care funding out of reconciliation.”

 Our analysis found: